-Petplan Pet Insurance Information: Everything You Need To Know
+Petplan Pet Insurance Information & Review: Everything You Need To Know

 Petplan is the largest pet health insurance provider worldwide and has been operating in the U.S. since 2006, with policies administered by Fetch Insurance Services, LLC.
 Chris and Natasha Ashton of Fetch Inc. were awarded the exclusive license for the Petplan brand in North America in September 2003 as the sister company to Petplan UK (founded in 1976).

 Petplan is a pet insurance provider founded to protect animals and their families from life’s most unexpected moments (and unexpected vet bills).
 Similar to health insurance for humans, Petplan offers flexible pet insurance policies that cover the cost of medical treatment for unexpected illnesses and injuries.

 Petplan’s goal is to provide “tooth-to-tail” protection for pets from when they’re born to their senior years and beyond.

 They further this goal by partnering with AARP, National Police Dog Foundation, North Shore Animal League America, and Morris Animal Foundation, amongst others, to improve pet welfare throughout the United States.